-The tax expense comprises current and deferred income tax, and the Corporate Social Responsibility Tax ("CSR Tax").
+The tax expense comprises current income tax and and deferred tax, and the Corporate Social Responsibility Tax ("CSRTax").
 Tax is recognised in profit or loss, except to the extent that it relates to items recognised directly in other comprehensive income or equity.
 In this case, the tax is also recognised directly in other comprehensive income or equity respectively.